alplabdevelop/edu_prometheus_devops/Readme.md

-This is demo project from Prometheus course "The base of devops and Kubernetis"
+This is demo project from Prometheus course "The base of devops and Kubernetes"